MeadowlarkDAW/rainout/DESIGN_DOC.md

         ...
     }

-    // The user can call this to change the buffer size configuration while the
+    /// Change the buffer size configuration while the audio thread is still running.
-    // audio thread is still running.
-Support for this will depend on the
+    /// Support for this will depend on the backend.
-    // backend.
-    //
+    ///
-    // If the given config is invalid, an error will be returned with no
+    /// If the given config is invalid, an error will be returned with no
-    // effect on the running audio thread. pub fn change_buffer_size_config(
+    /// effect on the running audio thread. pub fn change_audio_buffer_size_config(
         &mut self,
-        buffer_size: Option<u32>,
+        config: AudioBufferSizeConfig,
-    ) -> Result<(), ChangeBufferSizeConfigError> {
+    ) -> Result<(), ChangeAudioBufferSizeError> {
         ...
     }

+    #[cfg(feature = "midi")]
+    /// Change the midi device configuration while the audio thread is still running.
+    /// Support for this will depend on the backend.
+    ///
+    /// If the given config is invalid, an error will be returned with no
+    /// effect on the running audio thread. pub fn change_midi_device_config(
+        &mut self,
+        in_devices: Vec<DeviceID>,
+        out_devices: Vec<DeviceID>,
+    ) -> Result<(), ChangeMidiDeviceConfigError> {
+        ...
+    }

     // It may be possible to also add `change_sample_rate_config()` here, but
     // I'm not sure how useful this would actually be.

-    // Returns whether or not this backend supports changing the audio bus
+    /// Returns whether or not this backend supports changing the audio bus
-    // configuration while the audio thread is running. pub fn can_change_audio_port_config(&self) -> bool {
+    /// configuration while the audio thread is running. pub fn can_change_audio_port_config(&self) -> bool {
         ...
     }

     // Returns whether or not this backend supports changing the buffer size
-    // configuration while the audio thread is running. pub fn can_change_buffer_size_config(&self) -> bool {
+    // configuration while the audio thread is running. pub fn can_change_audio_buffer_size_config(&self) -> bool {
         ...
     }

+    #[cfg(feature = "midi")]
+    /// Returns whether or not this backend supports changing the midi device
+    /// config while the audio thread is running. pub fn can_change_midi_device_config(&self) -> bool {
+        ...
     }
+}

-// TODO: API of `RunConfigErrorRunConfigError`, `ChangeAudioPortConfigError`,
+// TODO: Implementations of `RunConfigErrorRunConfigError`, `ChangeAudioPortConfigError`,
-// and `ChangeBufferSizeConfigError`.
+// and `ChangeBufferSizeConfigError`, and `ChangeMidiDeviceConfigError`.
 ```

 # Demo Application